jplatte/blog.turbo.fish/content/cargo-features.md

 You just rename it back in your crate root!
 Before renaming was possible in `Cargo.toml`, you would do it through `extern crate foo as bar;`.
-Turns out you can do this to just rename it dependency back if it's renamed in `Cargo.toml`.
+Turns out you can do this to just undo a renaming from `Cargo.toml`.
 In Rust 2018 crates, this will result in both names referring to the same crate, but that should not be an issue in practice.

 To put all this together into a made-up example, let's say you have a crate `big_crate` that defines a bunch of types, and has an optional dependency on